aoswalt/elixir-in-20-minutes/README.md

 ## History
 - Erlang was created in 1986 by Ericsson to drive their telephone switches.
-  - OTP, originally an acronym for Open Telecom Platform, is a collection of components that forms the foundation of Erlang's resilience.
+  - OTP, originally an acronym for Open Telecom Platform, is a collection of components that comprise the foundation of Erlang's resilience.
 - Elixir was created by José Valim as an R&D project of Plataformatec.
   - José was a member of the Rails core team and wanted to build a friendly language like Ruby.
   - The goal was to build a more extensible and developer-friendly language while staying compatible with Erlang.